 Bob Joined the Sertoma Youth Ranch Board in 2012.

+Betty is our current President, starting her two-year term in September 2018.
+We welcome her wisdom and passion for everything SYR does, and wish her the best as she serves us as President!
 Betty has been a member of Ranch Hands Sertoma Club for 18 years and president of this club for 10 years.
-She has been a Sertoma Youth Ranch member for 20 years and on the Board of Directors for 18 years.
+She has been a Sertoma Youth Ranch member for 22 years and on the Board of Directors for 20 years.

 Originally from Pennsylvania, Ken has made Florida his home since the late 1970’s.
 He is retired from being the Aquatic Director for the City of Saint Cloud and now is the owner/operator of Consolidated Crane Inspection, Inc. Ken is right at home at the Ranch being an Eagle Scout in his younger years.
 He is currently the co-coordinator for the Will McLean Music Festival held here at the Ranch.